Curriculum

 - Complete a minimum of two formal Journal Clubs and two Patient Cases presentations.

-- Select a topic suitable for a continuing education presentation, develop the presentation, and present it in collaboration with the Suncoast Regional Society of Health-System Pharmacists.
+- Select a topic suitable for a continuing education presentation, develop the presentation and present it in collaboration with the Suncoast Regional Society of Health-System Pharmacists.

 - Complete evaluations using PharmAcademic, including self-evaluations, evaluation of the learning experience and preceptor evaluations.

-- Complete at least 80% of ASHP objectives at an Achieved (ACHR) level, including the specified objectives R.1.1.4, R2.1.1, R3.2.2, and R4.1.3, and no objectives are evaluated to be at a Needs Improvement (NI) level during Quarter 4 of the residency.
+- Complete at least 80% of ASHP objectives at an Achieved (ACHR) level, including the specified critical objectives R.1.1.4, R2.1.1, R3.2.2, and R4.1.3, and no objectives are evaluated to be at a Needs Improvement (NI) level during Quarter 4 of the residency.

 - Maintain an up-to-date resident electronic dossier accessible by the RPD containing information related to drug information responses, MUE, Formulary Reviews, and Quality Improvement Project.
 Evaluations do not need to be included in the notebook since these are maintained on PharmAcademic.

-- Complete all staffing/service requirements.
+- Complete all staffing/service requirements as outlined in this document.

 Pharmacy Program Preceptor Roster and Learning Experiences